mplakalovi1/Dasaga-Scripts/Block and Unblock Domain/Explicit Blocking/Block Domains/ReadMe.md

 # Block-Domains PowerShell Script

 ## Description
-The Block-Domains PowerShell script is designed to block specified domains by adding entries ('0.0.0.0 [Domain Name]') to the hosts file on a Windows system.
+The Block-Domains PowerShell script is designed to block specified domains by adding entries (`0.0.0.0 [Domain Name]`) to the hosts file on a Windows system.
 It can be useful for preventing access to specific websites.

 ## Usage
 1. **Clone or Download the Repository:**